 Annie Dixon is the project manager and gallery curator at Dixon Studio in Staunton, Virginia.

-This article appeared in the August 26, 2019 issue of
+This article appeared in the August 26, 2019 issue of The Catholic Virginian.

 - - - - -